AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2022-11-28 UPDATE : New version released V17_02 added (JetsonSky and JetsonTreatment).

+Bugs removed.

+Oldest versions have been removed

 **** 2022-11-26 UPDATE : New beta version released V17_01d added to Jetsonsky directory

 This version add support of Cupy and VPI libraries.